paritytech/polkadot/doc/testing.md

 Coverage gives a _hint_ of the actually covered source lines by tests and test applications.

-The state of the art is currently [tarpaulin][tarpaulin] which unfortunately yields a lot false negatives (lines that are in fact covered, marked as uncovered, which leads to lower coverage percentages).
+The state of the art is currently [tarpaulin][tarpaulin] which unfortunately yields a lot of false negatives.
+Lines that are in fact covered, marked as uncovered due to a mere linebreak in a statment can cause these artifacts.
+This leads to lower coverage percentages than there actually is.

 Since late 2020 rust has gained [MIR based coverage tooling]( https://blog.rust-lang.org/inside-rust/2020/11/12/source-based-code-coverage.html).